 Advent marks the beginning of the liturgical year.
 We celebrate this season for four weeks leading up to Christmas.
 We use this season to reflect of Jesus’ coming to us in the flesh and to prepare ourselves for His coming again.

 We celebrate the coming of Christ in the flesh (or the Incarnation) for a few weeks.
 It begins on Christmas Eve (Dec 24) and continues through a portion of January when we celebrate His baptism.

-Lent takes place in the 40 days leading up to Easter.
-This is a season of penance and fasting, modeled to us by Jesus Himself.
+The Lenten season begins on Ash Wednesday and continues until the first Mass of the Triduum (Holy Thursday).
+This is a 40-day* season of penance, fasting and almsgiving, modeled to us by Jesus Himself.
 Before His baptism and public ministry began, He retreated into the desert for 40 days of fasting and prayer.
-This season begins on Ash Wednesday and continues until the first Mass of the Triduum (Holy Thursday).

 During Lent, Catholics in the United States abstain from meat on Ash Wednesday and on all the Fridays of Lent.
 They fast on Ash Wednesday and Good Friday.